luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

         * block nested loops: read 0.5R, read S, join; read 0.5R, read S, join; total R + 2S
         * hybrid hash: read R, write 0.5R, read S, write 0.5S, join; read 0.5R, read 0.5S, join; total 2R + 2S
 * bitmap indices vs B-tree indices
+* Since in GRACE, len(R) <= M * M, how about in Hybrid?
+    * In GRACE, assume we divide R into k buckets, so len(R)/k <= M and k <= M
+    * In Hybrid, aside from the first bucket, we need another k buffer.
+So, len(R) / k + k <= M, so len(R) < M * M / 4
+* Describe symmetric hash join and argue why it is corret
+    * scanning both R and S concurrently, when process R, insert into R hash table then probe S; the same as S
+    * assume (r, s), if r comes first, it is in R, and it would be generated when s comes; the same as s comes first